When an employer dismisses an employee, they should give them notice of when their job will end.

 Notice pay

-The employee's final pay may be different from their usual monthly or weekly pay because of things like:
+The employee's final pay might be different from their usual monthly or weekly pay because of things like:

 - money being deducted for training courses